Yufei-Ma-098/MSc-Advanced-Project/Weblog.md

 ### Week 2: Development and Coding
-- Focused on coding the interactive elements, aiming to create an engaging user experience.
+- Dedicated this week to developing the code for interactive elements.
+My aim was to create an engaging user experience that would resonate with users at an emotional level.
+This involved writing scripts in Arduino IDE, ensuring smooth communication between the hardware components and the interactive interface.

 ### Week 3: Concept Testing and Refinement
-- Conducted low-fidelity tests to refine the concept, ensuring technical feasibility and user engagement.
+- Conducted several low-fidelity tests to refine the concept and ensure both technical feasibility and user engagement.
+These tests revealed valuable insights into how users interacted with the installation, guiding me to make iterative improvements to the prototype.
-- Iteratively improved the prototype based on initial test feedback.

 ### Week 4: Finalizing the Concept
-- After comprehensive testing and feedback, finalized the overarching theme and concept for the installation.
+- After receiving comprehensive feedback, I finalized the overarching theme and concept for the installation.
+During the process, I faced a significant challenge: the cage, initially assembled with tube connectors, was not stable and would easily come apart under the pressure from the inflated balloons.
+This led me to spend two days exploring options at a local building materials market, where I eventually decided to switch to using wires for a more robust construction.
-- Began detailed planning for the final construction and implementation of the installation.
+- I started detailed planning for the final construction and implementation of the installation, considering this new approach.

 ## October Development
 ### Week 1: Realizing the Vision
 - Completed the first working demo of the interactive installation, showcasing its core features and interactive capabilities.
+During this phase, I encountered another hurdle: the initially purchased 0.4mm diameter wire was too thin and would bend out of shape under the pressure from the balloons.
+This prompted another visit to the building materials market, where I opted for a sturdier 1mm diameter wire, offering the necessary strength and stability.

 ### Week 2: Academic Insights
 - Initiated drafting of the academic paper to document the theoretical underpinnings, design process, and technical details of the project.